-The proposal does not provide a solution for services.
-The British seek to retain "regulatory flexibility" and recognize there will be less market access as a result.
-Within 48 hours of the release of the government statement, first David Davis, then the following day junior minister Steve Baker and Foreign Secretary Boris Johnson, resigned.
+The proposal did not provide a solution for services.
+The British sought to retain "regulatory flexibility" and recognized there would be less market access as a result.
+Within 48 hours of the release of the government statement, first David Davis, then, the following day, junior minister Steve Baker and Foreign Secretary Boris Johnson, resigned.
+Chequers has been overtaken by events.
+The Political Declaration confirms that the Chequers proposal has no future.